nftchef/art-engine-viewer/README.md

 Clone or Download this project _next to_ the generator folder.
-[To adjust the path of the build folder, see config.js in _this_project]
+This build expects the art-engine folder to be named `Art Engine` [To adjust the path of the build folder, see vue.config.js AND App.vue in_this_project]

 If you are building JPEG images, change the config in `config.js` in the viewer config file.